labriedion/omdecon/README.md

-# omero
+# Omdecon - Deconvolution on the OMERO server

-My OMERO scripts
+Installation instructions to follow.